 Sculptures and 3-dimensional works have their own set of rules.
 You always want to first consider how your piece is meant to be viewed.
 Is there a flattened or unworked backside to it or is it sculpted in the round?
 This will help determine if your sculpture should be placed against a wall or pulled out to allow the viewer to walk all the way around it.

 Is it a floor piece or would it benefit from the elevation of a pedestal?
 Always be sure that any pedestals displaying sculpture are adequately weighted at the bottom to prevent them from tipping over if bumped.
 Also, sculptures may need light from several different angles to prevent shadows.
 With these questions in mind, you can begin selecting the perfect space for a sculpture in your home.

 Caring for Your Artwork

 Caring for your artwork is just as important as finding a place to display it in your home!
-It is a good idea to dust paintings and frames with a clean, lint-free duster every few weeks to ensure no debris builds up on the surface.
+It is a great idea to dust paintings and framed art with a clean, lint-free duster every few weeks to ensure no debris builds up on the surface.
 If you feel that your artwork could benefit from a deeper cleaning, never try to attempt this at home.
 Find an experienced art conservator in your area to do the dirty work, as they will be up-to-date on the latest materials and techniques that will keep your painting in beautiful condition for generations.

-And, of course, always handle your collection with care.
+And, of course, always handle your framed art collection with care.
 This means having adequate help moving heavier pieces, keeping artwork away from moisture and perfumes, and, when appropriate, giving it the white glove treatment to prevent fingerprints.